The Beast with a Million Eyes

-The Beast with a Million Eyes (a.k.a.
-The Unseen) is a 1955 independently made American black-and-white science fiction film, produced and directed by David Kramarsky, that stars Paul Birch, Lorna Thayer, and Dona Cole.
+The Beast with a Million Eyes is a 1955 independently made American black-and-white science fiction film, produced and directed by David Kramarsky, that stars Paul Birch, Lorna Thayer, and Dona Cole.
 Some film sources have said that the film was co-directed by Lou Place.
-The film was co-produced by Roger Corman and Samuel Z. Arkoff. and was released by American Releasing Corporation, which later became American International Pictures.
+The film was co-produced by Roger Corman and Samuel Z. Arkoff.
+It was released on June 15, 1955 on a double feature with King Dinosaur, by American Releasing Corporation, which later became American International Pictures.

 The film's storyline concerns a space alien that is able to see through the eyes of a large array of Earth life that it can also mentally control, part of its plan to conquer the Earth.

 Plot

 Allan Kelley and his family struggle to survive on their small date ranch, located in the bleak California desert landscape well away from civilization.
 His wife Carol hates living so far from civilization, often taking her frustration out on their daughter Sandra.
 The only bright spot in Sandra's life is her boyfriend Larry Brewster.

 After a mysterious object, initially thought to be a plane crashes nearby, both wild and domesticated animals begin attacking the family.
 Soon, the farm's handyman (Leonard Tarver) turns on the family, attacking them.

 It is finally revealed that a space alien (the "beast" of the title) has taken total control of the area's lesser animals and is working its way up to humans, all part of its master plan to conquer the Earth.

 In the end the family bond together, fighting against the alien menace.
 They must unite their minds in a show of love to have a chance of finally thwarting its plan of conquest.

 Unable to counter this attack, the alien flees into the mind of a rat, where it is promptly killed and carried off by a hawk.